 The back consists of metal on the top portion and plastic where the inputs are.
 Most of the inputs are side-facing, and unlike the Hisense U6G, they aren't set into the TV, so they're easy to access unless you have the TV mounted flush against the wall.
 The feet also have clips for cable management.

-The Hisense U6H has an excellent contrast ratio, but it's not quite as good as the Amazon Fire TV Omni QLED Series.
+The Hisense U6H has a great contrast ratio, but it's not quite as good as the Amazon Fire TV Omni QLED Series 2022.
 Its full-array local dimming feature helps it improve the contrast with Local Dimming on 'High'.
 Note that the 75-inch model has a different panel type with a worse contrast ratio.

 The Hisense U6H tracks the target PQ EOTF very well.
 Although all scenes are slightly brighter than intended, it's still great, especially with shadows and midtones.
 There's a slow roll-off towards the peak brightness, meaning it preserves bright details well.
 The EOTF looks nearly the same in 'FILMMAKER MODE', but that mode locks you out of most settings.
 If you find the image too dim, use the 'HDR Theater' Picture Mode with the Backlight Level at its max, and Local Dimming, Color Temperature, and Active Contrast each on 'High'.
 This makes midtones appear brighter, as you can see in this EOTF, but it doesn't change bright highlights.